Just for the Record...: Background and release

 Just for the Record... was released on September 24, 1991, by Columbia Records.
 It includes four discs, with each disc focusing on a different decade ("The 60s Part I", "The 60s Part II", "The 70s", and "The 80s").
 It was initially priced at $79.98 USD and by 1994 was the second best-selling box set collection in the United States (behind only Led Zeppelin's 1990 self-titled box set) with approximately 404,000 copies sold.
 Serving as a retrospective of Streisand's three decade-spanning career, it features several songs from her catalogue in addition to previously unreleased tracks.
 Her first studio-recorded track ever, a cover of Mack Gordon and Harry Warren's "You'll Never Know" (1943), was featured as the album's opener track and was recorded in 1955.
 Howard Reich from PopMatters claimed that Streisand's cover proved that she already had had plenty of talent to become a recording artist, despite her young age.
-Despite the wide array of producers who contributed to the various tracks included in the collection, Streisand and her manager, Martin Erlichman, were credited as the album's two executive producers.
 In addition to the four discs of material, Just for the Record... includes a 92-page color booklet featuring a variety of photos and artwork created throughout her career.

 Among the previously unreleased material of Just for the Record... are live performances on The Jack Paar Show, P.M.
 East, The Garry Moore Show, The Tonight Show, The Ed Sullivan Show, and The Judy Garland Show.
 Duets with Judy Garland, Harold Arlen, Don Rickles, and Ryan O'Neal are also featured.
 As a whole, the performances featured on the collection range in year recorded from 1955 to 1988.
 A condensed version of the box set titled Highlights from Just for the Record was released sometime in 1992.
 It includes 24 of the songs from Just for the Record... and was priced significantly lower than the original collection.